-But that doesn’t mean you can’t do it.
-In fact, the majority of women are able to breastfeed their babies successfully—and happily.
-“Ninety-nine percent of women are capable of nursing 100 percent of the time,” says Corky Harvey, M.S., R.N., IBCLC, co-owner of The Pump Station stores in Hollywood and Santa Monica, Calif.
+But that doesn't mean you can't do it.
+In fact, the vast majority of women are able to breastfeed their babies successfully—and happily.
+"Ninety-nine percent of women are capable of nursing 100 percent of the time," says Corky Harvey, R.N., C.L.C., co-owner of the Pump Station stores in Hollywood and Santa Monica, Calif.
 The key to success, she says, lies in preparing for challenges and having a plan for sidestepping them.
-We’re here to help, with info on the five most common breastfeeding pitfalls and how to avoid them.
+Here, our experts offer advice for avoiding five of the most common breastfeeding pitfalls.

 Pitfall 1: Giving In To Bad Advice

 As well-meaning as your friends and relatives undoubtedly are, they may have very different opinions about how a baby (specifically, your baby) should be fed.
 "It's a confusing dynamic when a new mom wants to nurse and her own mother or her husband's mother fed her children formula," Huml says.
 "Often the message she receives is, 'Well, bottle feeding was good enough for you,' as if the choice to breastfeed is a personal insult to them."

 In the days and weeks after you've given birth, your body aches, your hormones are going crazy, and you and the baby are both sleepier and weepier than you ever thought possible.
 An anxious family member insisting that your baby is starving may be all it takes to convince you to stop breastfeeding.
 "The last thing a new mom needs to hear is, 'Are you nursing again?' or 'Are you sure the baby is getting enough to eat?' " Huml adds.